capitalone/local-crontab/README.md

+# United Income created this project with the intention of it helping us with timezone handling.
+We no longer use this project and it has not gained wide adoption.
+As such, we have stopped providing updates to this project and archived it as of June 26th, 2021.

 # local-crontab

 A NodeJS library and utility to convert a crontab in a local timezone into a set of UTC crontabs.
 It